 - Amgen in its $13.4 billion acquisition from Celgene of worldwide rights to Otezla® (apremilast) in a transaction mandated by United States antitrust regulators in connection with Celgene’s merger with Bristol-Myers Squibb.

-- Bayer in its $6.9 billion sale of Bayer Animal Health to Elanco, which created the world’s second largest animal health leader.
+- Bayer in its $6.9 billion sale of Bayer Animal Health to Elanco, creating the world’s second largest animal health leader.

 - Genomic Health in its $2.8 billion cash and stock combination with Exact Sciences.

 - Merck KGaA in its $6.4 billion takeover of Versum Materials – which broke up Versum’s previously agreed merger of equals transaction with Entegris.

 - Novartis in its $9.7 billion acquisition of The Medicines Company.

 - Signify in its $1.4 billion acquisition of Cooper Lighting Solutions from Eaton.

 - The Weir Group in its $405 million pending sale of its entire Oil & Gas division to Caterpillar.

 Over almost thirty years, Hurd has led S&C’s work on some of the largest business transactions in history, including: